leonardovff/leonardovff/README.md

 Sr. Software engineer

 ## 🧐 About
 T-shaped professional in the context of web application development, full-stack web developer.
+Current working as software engineer at Big E-Commerce.
-Currently also working as tech leader and scrum master in scrum teams.
+Past: Working as tech leader and scrum master in scrum teams.

 ## ⚡ Technologies
 - Front-end development using **Angular and VanillaJS**